NC Public Health

 Residential, Structural and Community Pests

-- Biting and Stinging Insects – Department of Entomology, NCSU
+- Biting and Stinging Insects – Department of Entomology, NC State

 A website with articles on bees, wasps, fire ants, mites, lice, flies, bed bugs, mosquitoes, ticks ant other related species.

-- Wood Damaging Pests – Department of Entomology, NCSU
+- Wood Damaging Pests – Department of Entomology, NC State

 Information on termites, carpenter ants, carpenter bees, powderpost beetles and wood inhabiting fungi.
 Need advice on choosing a pest control service?
 See the article entitled, Tips on Selecting Pest Control Services.

-- Household and Industrial Pests – Department of Entomology, NCSU
+- Household and Industrial Pests – Department of Entomology, NC State

 A website with articles on common household pests including ants, Asian lady beetle, booklice, earwigs, kudzu bugs, spiders, stored food pests and more.
 Need advice on choosing a pest control service?
 See the article entitled, Tips on Selecting Pest Control Services.